Discrete Approximate Circle Bundles: Discrete Approximate Circle Bundles

 For $k=1$, we define the \textbf{$\varepsilon$-approximate cohomology set} $\check{H}^{1}_{\varepsilon}(\mathcal{U};\mathcal{C}_{G})$ as the orbit space of $\check{Z}^{1}_{\varepsilon}(\mathcal{U};\mathcal{C}_{G})$ with respect to the left action $\check{C}^{0}(\mathcal{U};\mathcal{C}_{G})\curvearrowright\check{C}^{1}(\mathcal{U};\mathcal{C}_{G})$ given by $(\phi\cdot \Omega)_{jk} = \phi_{j}\Omega_{jk}\phi_{k}^{-1}$.\\

 \end{definition}

 We will primarily be interested in the case where $G = O(2)$, since every circle bundle over a paracompact space $B$ is represented by a class in $\check{H}^{1}(B;\mathcal{C}_{O(2)})$.
-Here we endow $O(2)$ with the Frobenius metric, since this is the most natural choice for a number of key results. \\
+Here we endow $O(2)$ with the Frobenius metric, given its predominance in algorithmic linear algebra and optimization. \\